CollectionBuilder/collectionbuilder.github.io/_includes/workshop/software.md

 Getting the software installed on your computer is typically the biggest hurdle to getting started with tools like CollectionBuilder.
-So stick with it, even if you run into any issues.
+So stick with it, even if you run into issues.
 Having your local "development environment" for a Jekyll-based project set up will be rewarding, allowing you to edit code and see how the website changes right on your laptop.

 To get started editing code, managing your project, and building websites with CollectionBuilder-CONTENTdm you will need: